Highway 2000: History

 The Highway 2000 construction project was initialized by Government of Jamaica (former Prime Minister P.J.
 Patterson) in September 1999.
 The main objective of this project was to upgrade Jamaica's infrastructure, provide economic opportunities for growth and create jobs.
 The Project is a public-private partnership structured to maximize operational efficiency and minimize costs.
 The project is still ongoing, with the direct link to Montego Bay yet to be determined.

-Notably, the intention of connecting Jamaica via such a comprehensive highway system, was first expressed and clearly defined in the Jamaican Transportation Survey of 1968/69; as a matter of fact, much of the current Highway 2000 alignments were proposed and defined therein, including the phase 1, East-West Leg and Portmore Causeway, phase 2, North-South Leg as well as a proposal to connect the East-West Leg to Montego Bay.
+The intention of connecting Jamaica via such a comprehensive highway system, was first expressed and clearly defined in the Jamaican Transportation Survey of 1968/69; much of the current Highway 2000 alignments were proposed and defined therein, including the phase 1, East-West Leg and Portmore Causeway, phase 2, North-South Leg as well as a proposal to connect the East-West Leg to Montego Bay.
 The proposed highway system was also included and adopted in the National Physical Plan for Jamaica 1970-90 with suggestions to have an alternate North-South Leg from May Pen to Discovery Bay as opposed to the one actually constructed (at present) from Caymanas to Ocho Rios.
 The NPP was a non-partisan Plan for Jamaica, first conducted under the United Nations Special Fund Project "Assistance in Physical Planning".
-The Plan was drafted by the then Town Planning Department (now NEPA) of the Ministry of Finance and Planning, Jamaica, and vetted by the then Prime Minister of Jamaica, the Most Honourable Hugh Lawson Shearer ON OJ PC, as well as the Minister of Finance and Planning, the Most Honourable Edward Philip George Seaga ON PC.
+The plan was drafted by the then Town Planning Department (now NEPA) of the Ministry of Finance and Planning, and vetted by the then Prime Minister of Jamaica, Hugh Shearer, as well as then Minister of Finance and Planning, Edward Seaga.